ggouws/HPC_RNAseq/README.md

  <br>
   <br>

-  Now that we have set up the HPC and have our data, we can start preparing and analysing your data.
-The first task is to source and add your reference genome or transcriptome.
+  Now that we have set up the HPC and have our data, we need to source and add the reference genome or transcriptome.
   <br>

   Remember that all scripts are launched from and work is done in our primary working directory